 How do I compare foreign exchange services?

 - Fees.
-Most banks charge fees for all international transactions you make, while you might also have to pay establishment fees to set up a suitable account.
+Most banks charge fees for all international transactions you make.
+You might also have to pay establishment fees to set up a suitable account.
 This is not the same with online businesses that offer such services, with many offering their services without charging establishment or transfer fees.

 - Exchange rates.
 Exchange rates change every day, but some businesses give you the option to take advantage of a locked exchange rate to make regular payments.
 Even in such scenarios, the exchange rate varies from one business to another, so compare rates from various companies.

 - Reputation.
-Given that the number of businesses offering these services continues to grow, it’s important that you pay attention to reputation.
-After all, what good is signing for such a service if your payments don’t make it on time?
+Given that the number of businesses offering these services continues to grow, it’s important that you pay attention to the business's reputation.
+After all, what good is signing up for such a service if your payments don’t make it on time?
 Worse still, what if you lose your money?

-Why should I use a money transfer service over my bank?
+Why should I use a money transfer service instead of my bank?